‘Vanderpump Rules’ Star Scheana Marie And Robby Hayes Appear To Be Back Together

 Scheana Marie and Robby Hayes appear to be back on.

-After posing alongside one another at the Quay x Chrissy Teigen launch event last week, which was held at The London West Hollywood, the Vanderpump Rules cast member fueled rumors of a potential romance with Robby, who she dated briefly last year, by sharing a video of the two of them in the gym together on Wednesday, August 21.
+After posing alongside one another at the Quay x Chrissy Teigen launch event last week, which was held at The London West Hollywood, the Vanderpump Rules cast member fueled rumors of a potential romance with Robby.
+She dated him briefly last year and shared a video of the two of them in the gym together on Wednesday, August 21.

 As fans may have seen, Scheana’s video was shared to her Instagram Stories and featured the reality star joking about Robby being an online influencer as he prepared to shoot video of himself promoting Cellucor, which he later shared on his own Instagram Stories.

-During the seventh season of Vanderpump Rules, Scheana and Robby were seen enjoying a short-lived romance, and a make-out session.
-However, despite the clear chemistry between them, the couple never actually confirmed they were dating and after what appeared to be a romantic trip to Hawaii last May, they went their separate ways.
+During the seventh season of Vanderpump Rules, Scheana and Robby were seen enjoying a short-lived romance and a make-out session.
+However, despite the clear chemistry between them, the couple never actually confirmed they were dating.
+After what appeared to be a romantic trip to Hawaii last May, they went their separate ways.
 Then, earlier this year, Robby moved on from their alleged romance with Siesta Key cast member Juliette Porter, who he dated until July.

 During an interview with Us Weekly magazine in March of this year, Scheana confirmed she and Robby were no longer in contact and said that they hadn’t spoken to one another since October of last year.